LiuKang1080/Project_Euler_Problems/README.md

 * Python 3.X

 ## Solving Euler Problems
-Each Python script contains a description of the Euler problem, a generic function, and a specific case of the function for the purposes of solving the Euler problem.
+Each Python script contains a description of the Euler problem, a generic function, and specific parameters for the purposes of solving the Euler problem.